casey/just/README.md

 This can be used to write `justfile`s that behave differently depending on which operating system they run on.
-The `run` recipe in this `justfile` will invoke `cc` on Unixes and `cl` on Windows and run the resulting binary:
+The `run` recipe in this `justfile` will compile and run `main.c`, using a different C compiler and using the correct output binary name for that compiler depending on the operating system:

 ```make
 [unix]